Places of Tasman

 Tasman District Libraries

 Tasman District Libraries is a great place to start for local historical information.
-All of the libraries (Motueka, Murchison, Richmond and Tākaka) have local history collections, with books, journals, published family histories and other items from around the Tasman district.
+All of the libraries (Motueka, Murchison, Richmond and Tākaka) have local history collections, with books, journals, published family histories and other items from around the Tasman District.

 • It's best to contact the library a few days before you visit, so staff can help you find useful books and other items.